martinpacesa/BindCraft/README.md

 save_mpnn_fasta                 -> whether to save MPNN sequences as fasta files, normally not needed as the sequence is also in the CSV file

 # AF2 design settings - advanced
-af_params_dir                   -> path to the directory with AF2 weights
 num_recycles_design             -> how many recycles of AF2 for design
 num_recycles_validation         -> how many recycles of AF2 use for structure prediction and validation optimise_beta                   -> optimise predictions if beta sheeted trajectory detected?